elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 end
 ```

 > Please note that by doing this, we are breaking the boilerplate test case which defined our Application as a hello world greeter.
-We could simply remove that test case.
+You can simply remove that test case.

 When we `use Application`, we need to define a couple functions, similar to when we used `Supervisor` or `GenServer`.
 This time we only need to define a `start/2` function.
 If we wanted to specify custom behaviour on application stop, we could define a `stop/1` function.